jaytimm/jtimm_web/content/about/_index.md

 banner = 'banners/about.png'
 +++

 My name is Jason Timm.
-I am parts linguist + data scientist + computational social scientist, with a [PhD in Linguistics](http://digitalrepository.unm.edu/ling_etds/45/)) from the University of New Mexico.
-Very broadly, my research interests include:
+I am parts linguist + data scientist + computational social scientist, with a [PhD in Linguistics](http://digitalrepository.unm.edu/ling_etds/45/) from the University of New Mexico.
+Presently, and very broadly, my research interests include:

 * linguistic innovation and change in online speech communities;
 * political communication on social media;